- What is a Non-Custodial Wallet?

 - Private Keys

-In the last chapter, we spent some time going over how blockchains operate behind the scenes using consensus methods.
+In the last chapter, we discussed how blockchains operate behind the scenes using consensus methods.
 Today, we’re going to zoom in on the individual users of blockchains and dig into some of what’s possible.

 To start, let’s focus on non-custodial wallets.